hologramber/peristaltic-pump-reward-system/README.txt

-Most commercial water/fluid reward systems used in research settings cost a few hundred dollars (or more) and aren't easily modified.
+﻿Most commercial water/fluid reward systems used in research settings cost a few hundred dollars (or more) and aren't easily modified.
 This is a fairly quick hack, but it does the job well and won't cost you >$100.. much less if you already have some of the components sitting around.
 Using a peristaltic pump is preferred, as the motor never actually comes into contact with the fluid itself.

 ----------------------------------------------------------------
 ---------------------------EQUIPMENT----------------------------